 Sheriff Jim Hart has been working closely with County Law Enforcement Chiefs, the County Health Officer and other Governmental Agencies, following the updated Shelter in Place Order (in Spanish)to ensure public safety.
 Shortly after the County enacted a Shelter in Place Order, Governor Gavin Newsome imposed a statewide Shelter in Place Order.

 This is an unprecedented emergency and our response is fluid based on the latest health directives and situations we encounter.

 To date we have modified our operations accordingly:

-- Patrol Division personnel and Detectives shall wear N95 masks when making direct contact with all individuals.
+- Patrol Division personnel and Detectives shall wear face coverings when making direct contact with all individuals.